Index of European Titles, Styles, Honours and Formal Appellations HIS HOLINESS His Holiness is the official style or manner of address

 generation their descendants sometimes become counts, except for the ruling line, which retains the princely title.
 The last category of the high nobility still in existence is that of Graf, or Count.
 They are styled Erlaucht, or Illustrious

 Highness.
 Their children are all counts or countesses.
 A former somewhat higher rank of gefürsteter Graf, or princely count, no longer exists.
-Among all the higher nobility the idea of Ebenbürtigkeit exists,
+Among all the higher nobility the idea of Ebenbürtigkeit

-and standing.
+birth and standing.
 RANKS OF THE LOWER NOBILITY Very often a

 certain level of income, wealth, or social standing was necessary for appointment to these ranks, so as to demonstrate the ability of the person ennobled to maintain himself at a proper level.
 The highest rank of the non-sovereign nobility is Herzog or Duke,